vedantchandra/wdtools/README.md

 ```

 ## Other References

+You may also be interested in https://github.com/SihaoCheng/WD_models, which provides tools to simulate and fit white dwarf spectral energy distributions (SEDs) and photometry using synthetic color tables.
+Another relevant tool is https://github.com/gnarayan/WDmodel, which provides the ability to fit non-LTE white dwarf models (for higher temperatures) to spectroscopy and photometry, and has a more sophisticated treatment of extinction.

 If using the pre-trained generative neural network for white dwarf model atmospheres, kindly cite the original paper that describes these models: